-Gynecomastia (guy-nuh-koh-MAS-tee-uh) is an increase in the amount of breast gland tissue in boys or men, caused by an imbalance of the hormones estrogen and testosterone.
+Gynecomastia (guy-nuh-koh-MAS-tee-uh) is an increase in the amount of breast gland tissue in boys or men.
+An imbalance of the hormones estrogen and testosterone causes it.
 Gynecomastia can affect one or both breasts, sometimes unevenly.

-Generally, gynecomastia isn't a serious problem, but it can be tough to cope with the condition.
-Men and boys with gynecomastia sometimes have pain in their breasts and may feel embarrassed.
+Most often, gynecomastia isn't a serious problem.
+But it can be tough to cope with the condition.
+People with gynecomastia sometimes have pain in their breasts.
+And they may feel embarrassed.

 Gynecomastia may go away on its own.
-If it persists, medication or surgery may help.
+If it doesn't, medicine or surgery may help.

 When to see a doctor